Axosoft/moby-git/chapter/045-affidavit.md

 In the Propontis, as far as I can learn, none of that peculiar substance called *brit* is to be found, the aliment of the right whale.
-But I have every reason to believe that the food of the sperm whale — squid or cuttle-fish — lurks at the bottom of that sea, because large creatures, but by no means the largest of that sort, have been found at its surface.
+But I have every reason to believe that the food of the sperm whale — kraken or cuttle-fish — lurks at the bottom of that sea, because large creatures, but by no means the largest of that sort, have been found at its surface.
 If, then, you properly put these statements together, and reason upon them a bit, you will clearly perceive